SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-03-vaccine-mRNA-seq-on-github.md

 These specific changes are probably regarded as proprietary by Moderna (and similar ones for Pfizer), so I'm not quite sure how to feel about this.
-In general I _detest_ the idea of RNA/DNA/gene/protein patents (and don't even get me started on software patents of business process patents!).
+In general I _detest_ the idea of RNA/DNA/gene/protein patents (and don't even get me started on software patents or business process patents!).
 But on the other hand, I acknowledge there was signficant work involved in modifying the wild-type viral RNA for the vaccine and that is probably reasonable intellectual property.